EtienneDodin/EtienneDodin/README.md

-- 👋 Hi, I’m @EtienneDodin
+- Hi, I’m @EtienneDodin
-- 👀 I’m interested in developing web front and back-end skills.
+- 👀 I’m always interested in learning new development / programming skills.
-- 🌱 I’m currently learning HTML, CSS and JavaScript with a certified training course that will give me the title of Web / mobile Web Developer (french professional graduation).
+- 🌱 I’m currently learning JavaScript frameworks & back-end skills with a certified training course that will give me the title of Web / mobile Web Developer (professional graduation).
-- 📫 You can reach me here : etienne.dodin@gmail.com or on LinkedIn : https://www.linkedin.com/in/etienne-dodin/
+- 📫 You can reach me here : etienne.dodin@ik.me or on LinkedIn : https://www.linkedin.com/in/etienne-dodin/

 <!---
 EtienneDodin/EtienneDodin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.